The Partners' Offerings

-Salamanca University was founded in 1218 and it is really close, therefore, to its 800th anniversary.
+Salamanca University was founded in 1218.
 It is the oldest university in Spain, and the fourth oldest European university in continuous operation (only behind Bologna, Oxford and Cambridge).
 Technically, in fact, our institution is the first University in the world, since it was the first to ever receive the denomination of “Universitas” (through a bull of 1254 by Pope Alexander IV).

 The University of Salamanca has been a comprehensive institution by vocation since the very beginning, one of the most important areas of activity having always been the Humanities.
 The University of Salamanca is particularly strong in the domain of languages and cultures.
 A few months ago it has again been recognized in an important National Ranking (El Mundo) as Number 1 in the country in the teaching of Modern Languages.
 The University of Salamanca is in 30th position according to Google Scholar inside the Web Ranking of World Universities.

 - Filología (Philology), offering 11 very interlinked multidisciplinary undergraduate degrees and as many as 23 different languages:

 - Estudios Franceses

 - Estudios Alemanes

 - Lenguas, Culturas y Literaturas Románicas

 - Filología Hispánica